Museumand

 Museumand: The National Caribbean Heritage Museum is a group that celebrates the contribution of British African-Caribbean people to life in the United Kingdom.
 The group is a "museum without walls" based in Nottingham, and who work with communities there and elsewhere, including mounting exhibitions in museums, universities and other places.
-It was founded in 2015 by Catherine Ross as the SKN (Skills Knowledge and Networks) cultural museum.
+It was founded in 2015 by Catherine Ross as the SKN (Skills Knowledge and Networks) cultural museum, and Museumand is a subsidiary of the SKN Heritage Museum Community interest company.